The Curse of La Llorona-2019

 The wonderful part of Murder on the Orient Express is the number of entangled possibilities.

-The conclusion of the film turns the thriller into a moralistic story, to its credit.
+The film’s conclusion turns the thriller into a moralistic story, to its credit.
 The fact that the murder victim was hateful and diabolical is a key part of the story and makes the viewer wonder if the killer or killers are justified in their actions.

 Does the fact that Ratchett was stabbed a dozen times with varying degrees of severity play into the motivation?

-Murder on the Orient Express (1974) sets out to entertain and succeeds on every level, bringing the book to the silver screen with a fresh interpretation that still honors the intent that Christie had.
+Murder on the Orient Express (1974) sets out to entertain and succeeds on every level, bringing the book to the silver screen with a fresh interpretation that still honors Christie’s intent.

 Stylistic and thought-provoking, the film has gorgeous costumes, a good story, and fine acting.
-The knowledge of who the killer is does little to take away any enjoyment that a repeated viewing will provide.
+Knowing who the killer is does little to detract from the enjoyment a repeated viewing provides.

 Oscar Nominations: 1 win-Best Actor-Albert Finney, Best Supporting Actress-Ingrid Bergman (won), Best Screenplay Adapted from Other Material, Best Original Dramatic Score, Best Costume Design, Best Cinematography